mdelhey/old-mattdelhey.github.io/_posts/2013-01-10-kaggle-excel-in-r.md

 ---

 If you're reading this blog post then you almost certainly know about Kaggle, a very-cool resource in the data science world that works both as a platform for competition and for knowledge.
 The focus of the site is machine learning, something that is rather new to me.
-Being the awesome people that they are, Kaggle has put together a short series of guides for getting started, the <a href="http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-excel">first of which</a> involves using Excel.
+Being the awesome people that they are, Kaggle has put together a short series of guides for getting started, the [first of which](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-excel) involves using Excel.
 But Excel is kinda boring, so I thought it would be fun to run through the guide using R and ggplot2 visualizations.

 Hopefully if you're just learning R you will be able to gain some useful insights from walking through these basics procedures.

-The competition that we're going to work on is <a href="http://www.kaggle.com/c/titanic-gettingStarted">Titanic: Machine Learning from Disaster</a>.
+The competition that we're going to work on is [Titanic: Machine Learning from Disaster](http://www.kaggle.com/c/titanic-gettingStarted).
 The data set for this competition is intentionally small, so there are no worries about hardware limitations here, and, unfortunately, the only prize for winning this competition is knowledge (not too bad, in my opinion).
 Using real data from the sinking of the Titanic, we want to create a model that can predict whether a passenger would survive or not based on information regarding variables such as their sex, ticket class, and age.
 Pretty cool huh?
 Let's get started!

 ### Getting the data ###
-Obviously, the first thing we have to do to is load up the <a href="http://www.kaggle.com/c/titanic-gettingStarted/data">data</a> into R. Download the _train_ and _test_ csv (comma separated value) files and load them up in R using the super easy _read.csv_ function:
+Obviously, the first thing we have to do to is load up the [data](http://www.kaggle.com/c/titanic-gettingStarted/data) into R. Download the _train_ and _test_ csv (comma separated value) files and load them up in R using the super easy _read.csv_ function:

 {% highlight r %}
 train <- read.csv("train.csv", stringsAsFactors = FALSE)